The Winnability of Klondike Solitaire and Many Other Patience Games: Experimental Methods

-\section{Experimental Setup}
+\subsection{Experimental Setup}

 Monte Carlo methods using pseudo-random generation were used to create instances of each game.
-Our own generator was used using the Mersenne twister method\cite{Matsumoto:1998:MTE:272991.272995} mt19337 provided by the Boost library.
-We wrote our own generator to create instances from a random seed, and this generator should be portable.
-A critical point is that runs which were unresolved are included in our statistics.
-Runs that timed-out, for example, are included as undetermined and calculated on this basis.
-We make no assumption about whether these instances were solvable or not.
-In particular, ignoring long-running cases cannot be done as they may have a different likelihood of being winnable to a new random seed.
-In many cases we re-ran failed seeds with larger computational resources.
+We used the Mersenne twister generator \cite{Matsumoto:1998:MTE:272991.272995} mt19337 provided by the C++ standard library to generate a stream of pseudorandom numbers.
+The stream of numbers passed all tests for randomness in the Dieharder test suite, v3.31.1 \cite{dieharder}, simulating the way it was used in our code with the initial seed incremented after every 52 random numbers.
+We wrote our own code to create instances from the stream of numbers: this generator is portable so should produce identical results for the same seed, and is included in our code for Solvitaire.
+In running experiments, a critical point is that runs which were unresolved are included in our statistics.
+In many cases we re-ran failed seeds with larger computational resources, but where we could never resolve the instance, they are included in our data as unknown.
+It would be improper to ignore them and rerun with a new seed as hard instances can have a different likelihood of being winnable to a new random seed.
 Having decided on a sample size for an experiment we used a consecutive sequence of seeds for that experiment.
 Seeds for each instance are recorded in our data.
-As well as winnability we recorded many other features of search such as run-time, memory usage, cache usage, and search depth.
-We do not report those statistics in this paper but they are available in our data files.
+As well as winnability, we recorded many other features of search such as run-time, memory usage, cache usage, and search depth.
+We do not report those statistics in detail but they are available in full in our data files: Table~\ref{tab:times} gives an overview by game of run-time and nodes searched.